Your cart is empty.

 Barking & Biting

 This collection brings together representative work from Sina Queyras’s poetic oeuvre.
 Queyras is at the forefront of contemporary discussions of genre, gender, and criticism of poetry.
-Her influential ...
+Her influential b ...

 Writing between the Lines

-The essays in Writing between the Lines explore the lives of twelve of Canada’s most eminent anglophone literary translators, and delve into how these individuals have contributed to the valuable process ...
+The essays in Writing between the Lines explore the lives of twelve of Canada’s most eminent anglophone literary translators, and delve into how these individuals have contributed to the valuable process o ...

 Sonosyntactics

 Sonosyntactics introduces the reader to over forty-five years of Paul Dutton’s diverse and inventive poetry, ranging from lyrics, prose poems, and visual work to performance texts and scores.
-Perhaps ...
+Perhaps b ...

 Literary Land Claims

 Literature not only represents Canada as “our home and native land” but has been used as evidence of the civilization needed to claim and rule that land.
-Indigenous people have long been represented ...
+Indigenous people have long been represented as roa ...

 The Flying Years